maxkleiner/PascalCoin/README.md

 ## A P2P Cryptocurrency without need of historical operations.

-Pascal is an instant, zero-fee, infinitely scalable, and decentralized cryptocurrency with advanced privacy and smart contract capabilities.
+> Pascal is an instant, zero-fee, infinitely scalable, and decentralized cryptocurrency with advanced privacy and smart contract capabilities.
+It's the world's first blockchain independent of historical operations

-Enabled by the SafeBox technology to become the world's first blockchain independent of historical operations, Pascal possesses unlimited potential.
+> Pascal possesses unlimited potential.

 ### License